TottAditS/Determined-Path/README.md

 >Determined Path</h1>

 <h3>About This Project</h3>
-Determined Path initially started as a project for Indie Game Ignite (IGI) Showcase.
+<p align="justify">Determined Path initially started as a project for Indie Game Ignite (IGI) Showcase.
 Afterwards, I kept working on this project for another GameToday Indie Game Competition.
-This is public repository for public purposes
+This is public repository for public purposes</p>

 <h3>Project Info</h3>